paultechguy/NetMQPubSub/README.md

 * Multiple subscribers, subscribing to different topics.
 * Cancellation of publishers and subscribers using a .NET Core CancellationToken.
 * Can be used by both .NET Core web applications and console applications.
-* Messages can sent/received as strings or class objects.
+* Messages can sent/received as strings or entity objects.

 ## License
 NetMQPubSub uses the <a href="https://mit-license.org/" target="_blank_">MIT License</a> model.

 ## Nuget Packages

-For most application you write with NetMQPubSub, you will need to include several nuget packages (along with [NetMQ](https://github.com/zeromq/netmq)):
+For most applications you write with NetMQPubSub, you will need to include several nuget packages (along with [NetMQ](https://github.com/zeromq/netmq)):

 * [NetMQPubSub.Common](https://www.nuget.org/packages/NetMQPubSub.Common) - Features that are common across both publisher and subscriber.